dio1zervas/Metatrader-Projects/README.md

 # Overlap Robot

-## this is an automated robot than can run 24/7 in metatrader program
+## This is an automated robot than can run 24/7 in metatrader program
 # Main role:
 ## Able to run in real-time live and to backtest results too!!